-Students are expected to possess a slide rule having exponential (loglog) scales, or a calculator of equivalent capabilities (In x and exp x or "x to the y"), and these will normally be allowed to be used in examinations.
+Students are expected to possess a slide rule having exponential (loglog) scales, or a calculator of equivalent capabilities (In x and exp x or 'x to the y'), and these will normally be allowed to be used in examinations.
 However, it should be noted that calculators with very much greater capabilities than the above might not be allowed in examinations, because they could give the user an unfair advantage over other candidates.
 Further information may be obtained from the Head of the School.
-Students are earnestly advised to purchase a copy of Perry J. H. ed.
-Chemical Engineers' Handbook 5th ed, McGraw-Hill, as early as they can in the course.
+Students are expected to have a copy of Perry J. H. ed.
+Chemical Engineers' Handbook 5th ed.
+McGraw-Hill.
 This book is used extensively for most subjects and units.